afearbm/new-relic-plugins/configuration-variants/readme.md

 - Sends Entire Whitelist

 ###Insights Behavior
-- Sends Everything, if `newrelic.json` is configured.
+- Sends Everything, if `newrelic.json` is configured to send to Insights.
 - Otherwise, logs "Insights not configured.
 See User Guide to configure."

   ```